 - Player B hit all hard totals of 12 through 16

-Anyone with at least a rudimentary knowledge of blackjack basic strategy would immediately notice these are very poor playing decisions right there.
+Anyone with even a rudimentary knowledge of blackjack basic strategy would immediately recognize that these are very poor playing decisions.

 - The expected value of player A remained virtually the same at -0.28%.

-- Player B’s nonsensical decisions led to a considerable decline in his own expected value, causing it to slump from -0.29% to -11.26%.
+- Player B’s nonsensical decisions led to a considerable decline in his own expected value, dropping it from -0.29% to -11.26%.

-As the results of the two simulations clearly indicate, other patrons only hurt themselves when misplaying their hands.
-Right or wrong, their decisions do not reduce the long-term expectation of the entire table as some players incorrectly assume.
+As the two simulations clearly indicate, patrons only hurt themselves when they misplay their hands.
+Right or wrong, their decisions do not reduce the long-term expectation of the entire table, despite what some players believe.

 Confirmation Bias Is Common among Gamblers

-A bad play can just as easily help the table as basic strategy players have no knowledge of the composition of the cards that remain to be dealt.
+A bad play can just as easily help the table because basic strategy players have no knowledge of the composition of the cards still to be dealt.
 Their decisions are based solely on their starting totals and the denomination of the dealer’s exposed card.

-To proceed with the example from earlier, suppose the cards were reversed.
-The hypothetical rookie player seated in third base still hit his hard 13 against the dealer’s 6 but himself pulled the 5 for a total of 18.
+To revisit the earlier example, suppose the cards were reversed.
+The rookie at third base again hits a hard 13 against the dealer’s 6 but this time draws a 5 for a total of 18.

-The dealer would have then drawn the 10 to her hard 16 and busted instead, with the entire table rejoicing at her loss.
-Few people, if any, would have congratulated the third-base player for ‘saving’ the table with his incorrect decision, however.
+The dealer would then draw the 10 to her hard 16 and bust, and the entire table would rejoice at her loss.
+Few players, however, would congratulate the third-base rookie for “saving” the table with his incorrect decision.

-This is a classic example of confirmation bias many ignorant gamblers exhibit.
-People tend to look for, interpret, and remember mostly the information that validates their existing beliefs.
-Our minds trick us so that we often pick out the information that confirms our own views and ignore the rest.
+This is a classic example of confirmation bias, which many uninformed gamblers exhibit.
+People tend to search for, interpret, and remember mainly the information that validates their existing beliefs.
+Our minds often highlight data that confirms our views and ignore the rest.

 How Table Position Can Help Basic Strategy Players

-Table position is relevant to recreational players only to the extent they have mastered basic strategy.
-If you are just learning the correct plays, sitting in third base or near it (seats №5 or №6, for example) gives you a slight advantage because you will have more time to analyze your total against the dealer’s exposed card before you make a move.
+Table position matters to recreational players only insofar as they have mastered basic strategy.
+If you are just learning the correct plays, sitting at third base or near it (seats №5 or №6, for example) gives you a slight advantage because you will have more time to analyze your total against the dealer’s exposed card before you make a move.

-Taking the first-base seat will result in the opposite.
-First-base players are expected to act on their hands immediately after the initial deal, having less time for hand analysis.
+Taking the first-base seat has the opposite effect.
+First-base players are expected to act on their hands immediately after the initial deal, leaving less time for analysis.

-Making decisions in a hurry, especially in the absence of sufficient experience, could potentially result in more playing errors and decrease your expectation.
+Making decisions in a hurry, especially when you lack experience, could lead to more playing errors and lower your expectation.

 Things Basic Strategy Players Must Consider before Taking Seats